 Tips to manage costs

-• Shared transfers are occasionally available for the Punta del Este route, bringing the cost down to around USD 40-60 per person.
+- Shared transfers are occasionally available for the Punta del Este route, which brings the per-person cost down; the airport taxi service quotes USD 50 per passenger.

 The honest perspective

 The airport-to-city transfer in Montevideo is not expensive by global standards.
-Even the most costly option (taxi to Ciudad Vieja) is under USD 50.
 The real value question arises if you are heading to Punta del Este, where a pre-booked transfer at a fixed rate saves you from a potentially expensive metered journey or the inconvenience of reaching a bus terminal first.